 TRAVEL: Park Hotels & Resorts is suspending operations at almost half of its 60 hotels to reduce ongoing costs as it deals with softer demand during the virus outbreak.
 The company is looking for alternative revenue options such as providing temporary lodging for first responders, other medical personnel, military personnel, displaced guests and residents of communities where Park’s hotels are located.
 Park has drawn the remaining $650 million of its $1 billion unsecured revolving credit facility as a precautionary measure.

-WALL STREET: Stocks climbed on Wall Street after the Senate approved aid late Wednesday to blunt the impact of business shutdowns due to the coronavirus.
-If it holds, it would be the market’s first three-day rally in six weeks.
+WALL STREET: U.S. stocks are poised to open lower after the Senate approved aid late Wednesday to blunt the impact of business shutdowns due to the coronavirus.
+Global shares are also down after two days of broad gains.

 ENTERTAINMENT TAKES HIT: Fitch Ratings said it has downgraded MGM Resorts International’s and MGM China Holding Limited’s outlooks to negative from stable, citing tight financial conditions and the “severe disruption to global gaming caused by the coronavirus outbreak.”
 MGM has sold and leased back the Bellagio and MGM Grand resorts, its last two flagship Las Vegas Strip assets.
 Fitch Ratings also said it had put Japan-based Universal Entertainment Corp. on “Rating Watch Negative.”
 It pointed to the closure of the Okada Manila, an integrated casino resort in the Philippines, due to the coronavirus pandemic.